Technology

 -

-In the first step, CO2 is extracted from the air using innovative direct air capture (DAC) systems.
-Together with recycled CO2 from biogenic waste gas streams, which will initially complement the CO2 supply, it is one of the main feedstocks for the second process step.
+In the first step, CO2 is extracted from the air using innovative Direct Air Capture (DAC) systems.
+Together with recycled CO2 from biogenic waste gas streams, which will initially supplement the CO2 supply, it is one of the main feedstocks for the second process step.

 -